decidim/decidim/docs/customization/maps.md

 )
 ```

+Each geocoding API may require their own configuration options.
+Please refer to
+the Geocoder gem's [supported geocoding APIs][link-geocoder-apis] documentation
+to find out the available options for your API.

 ### Defining the dynamic maps utility

 For the dynamic map functionality, you should primarily use a service provider
-that is compatible with the [Leaflet library][link-leaflet] that comes with
+that is compatible with the [Leaflet library][link-leaflet] that ships with
 Decidim.
 You can also integrate to services that are not compatible with Leaflet
-but it will cause you more work.
+but it will cause you more work and is not covered by this guide.

-Please note that you don't necessarily need to create your own dynamic maps
+Please note that you don't necessarily even need to create your own dynamic maps
 utility if your service provider is already compatible with the
 [`Decidim::Map::Provider::DynamicMap::Osm`][link-code-osm-dynamic] provider.
 In
 order to configure your custom OSM compatible service provider take a look at